 Who is Katherine Elkins?

-Katherine Elkins is a scholar of AI, literature, and philosophy and a Professor at Kenyon College.
-She co-founded the Human-Centered AI Lab, co-developed early human-centered AI curriculum work in 2016, co-leads the team representing the Modern Language Association at the U.S. AI Safety Institute Consortium, and is Co-Principal Investigator of the Schmidt Sciences HAVI project Archival Intelligence.
+Katherine Elkins is a scholar of AI, literature, and philosophy and a professor at Kenyon College.
+She co-founded the Human-Centered AI Lab, co-developed early human-centered AI curriculum work, co-leads the MLA team at the U.S. AI Safety Institute Consortium, and is Co-PI of the Schmidt Sciences HAVI project Archival Intelligence.

 What defines the research program?

-The work examines how AI reshapes interpretation, judgment, creativity, pedagogy, and institutional decision-making.
-It brings together AI safety, computational humanities, cognitive science, philosophy of information, philosophy of mind and literature, governance, and higher education, while asking how humanistic inquiry can inform the design, evaluation, and public understanding of AI systems.
+The work asks how AI reshapes interpretation, judgment, creativity, pedagogy, memory, and institutional decision-making.
+It connects AI safety, computational humanities, cognitive science, philosophy of information, governance, and higher education while asking how humanistic inquiry can inform the design, evaluation, and public understanding of AI systems.

 What is the confidence-scoring method for auditing language models?